Frequently Asked Questions for the In-Person Running on Sep. 12, 2021

 Switch to 5K; Bib Transfers

 A: No, we do not offer refunds.
 However, you can transfer your entry in July during our Transfer Period.
 The runner who accepts your bib reimburses you for your registration expenses.
 Of course if the race has to be cancelled due to increased COVID-19 restrictions, you will have the option of getting a refund.
+Details of the transfer process will be posted here.

 A: No, you do not.